usc-isi-i2/datamart/README.md

 ## test example

-There is test example in `test` dir
+There is a test example in `test` dir

 `tmp` contains two sample json files I got from zhihao, the student who works on NOAA.